danboyce92/FitVoxFrontMob/README.md

 -Will this require an addition mock database to keep things tidier?
 -How will the data be structured?
 -What data is important to keep?

+## 18-06
+Basic structure for Record Workout section built.
+- Now I need to have it persist the data.